CAMMA-public/Endoscapes/README.md

 (arXiv)
 (NSD)

-Additionally, if you use Endoscapes-CVS201 or Endoscapes-BBox201, please cite the following:
+If you use Endoscapes-CVS201 or Endoscapes-BBox201, please additionally cite the following:
 ```bibtex
 @article{murali2023latent,
   author={Murali, Aditya and Alapatt, Deepak and Mascagni, Pietro and Vardazaryan, Armine and Garcia, Alain and Okamoto, Nariaki and Mutter, Didier and Padoy, Nicolas},